 Additive Manufacturing at Penn State

 The Materials Science and Engineering Department at Penn State is host to a variety of 3D-printing equipment.
-Renovations of Steidle building will bring a new additive manufacturing facility to the department that will allow students to explore the technology and integrate the process into their research.
+The Steidle building houses an additive manufacturing facility that allows students to opportunity to explore the technology and integrate the process into their research.

-The newly created Center for Innovative Materials Processing Through Direct Digital Deposition (CIMP-3D) aims to be a world-class resource for advancing and deploying additive manufacturing (AM) technology for critical applications.
-The 8,000 square-foot facility includes several additive manufacturing (AM) systems capable of full consolidation of polymeric, metallic, and ceramic material systems, as well as a state-of-the-art design studio and prototyping laboratory which includea a host of characterization techniques.
+The Center for Innovative Materials Processing Through Direct Digital Deposition (CIMP-3D) offers world-class resource for advancing and deploying additive manufacturing (AM) technology for critical applications.
+The 8,000 square-foot facility includes several additive manufacturing (AM) systems capable of full consolidation of polymeric, metallic, and ceramic material systems, as well as a state-of-the-art design studio and prototyping laboratory which include a host of characterization techniques.

 CIMP-3D provides world-class capabilities and facilities in additive manufacturing technology for the benefit of a broad range of government and industrial sponsorship.
 The new Additive Manufacturing Demonstration Facility (MDF) is installed within Building 230 at Innovation Park on the campus of Penn State.
 The 8,000 square-foot facility includes several additive manufacturing (AM) systems capable of full consolidation of polymeric, metallic, and ceramic material systems.

-Allison Beese Assistant Professor of Materials Science and Engineering and Mechanical Engineering Department of Materials Science and Engineering 327 Steidle 814 865-1523 firstname.lastname@example.org
+Allison Beese Associate Professor of Materials Science and Engineering and Mechanical Engineering Department of Materials Science and Engineering 327 Steidle Building 814-865-1523 firstname.lastname@example.org

-Long-Qing Chen Hamer Professor of Materials Science and Engineering, Department of Materials Science and Engineering N-229 Millennium Science Complex (814) 863-8101 email@example.com
+Long-Qing Chen Donald W. Hamer Professor of Materials Science and Engineering Department of Materials Science and Engineering N-229 Millennium Science Complex 814-863-8101 email@example.com